Last updated: March 2026

 If you want the absolute fastest option available regardless of price, the RTX 5090 stands at the very top of the market.
 It is designed for enthusiasts who want maximum performance and the largest possible performance headroom for the future.

-For buyers trying to keep costs under control while still stepping into 4K gaming, the RTX 5070 Ti offers a strong value-oriented path into the resolution when paired with smart graphics settings and technologies like DLSS.
+For buyers trying to keep costs under control while still stepping into 4K gaming, the RTX 5070 Ti offers a value-oriented path into the resolution when paired with DLSS and smart graphics settings.
+Check current street prices before buying as pricing above MSRP weakens the value case significantly.

 More From LoadedRig